-All fundraising activities are undertaken through BCT Enterprises Limited, a subsidiary of Border Collie Trust (Great Britain), which operates from the registered office of Border Collie Trust (Great Britain).
+The majority of fundraising activities are undertaken through BCT Enterprises Limited, a subsidiary of Border Collie Trust (Great Britain), which operates from the registered office of Border Collie Trust (Great Britain).
 Full details of the results of BCT Enterprises Ltd are given in note 5 to the accounts.